Bestnogm1/unit-bug-tracker/README.md

 #### 6. Node

 # Future Plans
-In the future I plan to add an Admin user
+In the future I plan to add an Admin user and add profile page where the user can see all the tickets they've made